front-commerce/developers.front-commerce.com/source/docs/advanced/shipping/overview.md

 ---
 id: shipping-overview
 title: Overview
-description: We support different kind of shipping methods depending on the platform you are working on (Magento2…).
-The goal of this documentation is to give you a detailed list of supported shipping methods as well as explaining how you can support new shipping methods.
+description: We support different kinds of shipping methods depending on the platform you are working on (Magento2…).
+The goal of this documentation is to give you a detailed list of supported shipping methods as well as explain how you can support new shipping methods.
 ---

 The following shipping carriers are supported: